AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/integrations/highspot-integration.md

    ![](assets/highspot-integration-7.png)

-1. Log in to your Highspot account.
+1. Log in to your Highspot account (if you're not logged in already).

    ![](assets/highspot-integration-8.png)